unelya/Oilanalysis/README.md

-# LabSync - Oil Sample Workflow Management
+# LabSync – Oil Sample Workflow Management

 Deployed app: http://161.35.194.36/

-LabSync is a role-based web application for managing oil samples, laboratory work, and technological actions in one traceable workflow.
-It helps teams track samples from collection through lab analysis and operational actions, with audit logging and conflict resolution.
+LabSync is a role-based, Kanban-driven web application for managing oil samples, laboratory analyses, and follow-up actions in a single traceable workflow.
+It coordinates warehouse, laboratory, and supervisory work around shared sample cards, while preserving clear ownership, status separation, and full operational context.

 ## Problem statement
-Oil sample management is often fragmented across spreadsheets and emails, making it hard to track sample status, assignments, and approvals.
-LabSync provides a single system to register samples, plan and track analyses, manage action batches, and resolve data conflicts with a clear audit trail.
+Oil sample workflows typically span multiple teams and tools, leading to fragmented tracking, unclear responsibilities, and poor traceability.
+Sample intake, storage, analysis planning, execution, corrections, and approvals are often handled in spreadsheets and emails, making it difficult to understand the true state of a sample or reconstruct decisions after the fact.
+LabSync addresses this by unifying the entire lifecycle into one structured system with explicit states and exception handling.

 ## What the system does
-- Tracks samples (creation, status changes, storage location, assignees)
+- Tracks oil samples from registration through storage, analysis, and resolution
-- Plans lab analyses and assigns them to staff
-- Manages action batches for operational follow-up
-- Captures and resolves data conflicts
-- Logs audit events for traceability
-- Enforces role-based access for sensitive actions
+- Provides Kanban boards with role-specific columns and views
+- Separates sample status (warehouse lifecycle) from analysis status (laboratory lifecycle)
+- Represents laboratory work as a checklist of analysis methods on each sample card
+- Supports assignment of methods to operators and progress tracking
+- Handles exceptions explicitly (Issues, Needs Attention, Conflicts, Deleted) with required reasons
+- Maintains traceability via history, notifications, and undoable actions

 ## Roles
-- Warehouse worker: registers samples, updates storage info
+- Warehouse: registers samples, manages arrival and storage, flags issues
-- Lab operator: manages and executes planned analyses
+- Lab Operator: plans and executes analyses, updates method completion, flags attention needs
-- Action supervision: manages action batches
+- Action Supervision: reviews action batches and conflicts
-- Admin: manages users, roles, and system-level settings
+- Admin: manages users and roles, oversees exceptions, resolves or returns samples, and controls system behavior

+## Design principles
+- Kanban-first, card-driven UI inspired by Trello/Jira, adapted for scientific and industrial use
+- Clear separation of responsibilities without duplicating data
+- Explicit exception workflows instead of silent corrections
+- Auditability and reversibility as first-class features

 ## Architecture overview
 - Frontend: React + Vite UI that handles routing, role-based screens, and user actions